robin-scharf/rs-kimvassallo/backend/STRUCTURE-OVERVIEW.md

 │   ├── api/
 │   │   ├── home/           ← New content type
 │   │   ├── about/          ← Existing
-│   │   ├── approach/       ← New content type
 │   │   ├── service/        ← New content type
 │   │   ├── contact/        ← New content type
 │   │   └── global/         ← Updated